 How my Life has Transformed

-The thousands of dollars I’ve spent on my education to learn about nutrition as well as self-care has been worth every single penny.
+The tens of thousands of dollars I’ve spent on my education to learn about nutrition as well as self-care has been worth every single penny.
 I’m glad to continue to invest in myself through buying organic, healthy, anti-inflammatory and genetically-appropriate foods and supplements, to get massage and acupuncture, and….to take rejuvenating vacations.
 Compared to the dollars spent in co-pays, medication costs, expensive tests, and doctors visits, I now experience less pain, less negative side effects from medication, and waaaay more fun and pleasure.

 In terms of my illness, the changes I was making in my life started adding up.
 I could soon go a solid week without another infection, then I slowly reached my first month without a healing crisis.
 As of this writing, knock on wood, I have been free and clear of the former ‘health curse’ for over 3 years.